Bruce A. McMenomy, Ph.D. and Christe A. McMenomy, Ph.D. for Scholars Online

 Below are links to a number of different YouTube videos that played a part in influencing morale both at home and abroad.
 Some of these pieces of film were even conscious of the role of propaganda, and challenged that.

 Hitler's chief of cinematic propaganda was a woman named Leni Riefenstahl.
-She was arguably one of the most brilliant filmmakers of her age; her glorification of the Nazi cause in two films — Triumph of the Will and Olympia — was widely thought to have given Hitler considerable traction in his later career, and though she denied knowing anything about the Holocaust and other atrocities, suspicions about her engagement with Hitler's inner circle continued to follow her until her death in 2003.
+She was arguably one of the most talented filmmakers of her age; her glorification of the Nazi cause in two films — Triumph of the Will and Olympia — was widely thought to have given Hitler considerable traction in his later career, and though she denied knowing anything about the Holocaust and other atrocities, suspicions about her engagement with Hitler's inner circle continued to follow her until her death in 2003.
 The films are worth reviewing now as (at least) object lessons in the power of media to provoke mass responses without sufficient examination and skepticism.

 Triumph of the Will (1935) is a depiction of the Nazi rally at Nuremberg in 1934, and regarded by some — despite the position it takes — as the greatest propaganda film ever made.
+Whether it is or isn’t, however, its influence was indisputably broad.
+This and many things like it help explain why and how a nation could be brought under the spell of such a leader as Adolf HItler.
+The clip here is fairly small.

 Olympia (1938) is a fairly lengthy documentary on the 1936 Olympic games in Berlin.